Pragnashree243/VSDSquadron-Research-Internship-2024/README.md

 - Spike is a free, open-source C++ simulator for the RISC-V ISA that models a RISC-V core and cache system.
 It can be used to run programs and a Linux kernel, and can be a starting point for running software on a RISC-V target.

+# What is pk (Proxy Kernel)?

+- The RISC-V Proxy Kernel, pk , is a lightweight application execution environment that can host statically-linked RISC-V ELF binaries.

+- A Proxy Kernel in the RISC-V ecosystem simplifies the interaction between complex hardware and the software running on it, making it easier to manage, test, and develop software and hardware projects.

 # STEPS:
 1.)
 The C Code to find the sum of n numbers is the same code as used in Task 1.
 Following the instructions as shown below in the snapshot, we can observe the same output when 'gcc' command or 'spike' command is used.